glowlabs-org/PhaseIRewardsSimulator/UserSpecification.md

 set equal to the first week of this farm, and the last week of the competition will be set equal to `farm.first_week + farm.weeks_alive - 1`.
-Both the `first_week` and `weeks_alive` values on all farms must be positive non-zero values that are less than 2^12.
+Both the `first_week` and `weeks_alive` values on all farms must be positive non-zero values that are less than 2^12, and `weeks_alive` must be greater than or equal to 2.

 One bucket will be created per week that the farm is participating in the competition, and the `total_deposits` and `total_carbon_credits` values for